Why is memory important: Learning from past experiences

 Most of us associate memory with learning, and that is indeed one of its most vital functions, as it allows us to research, understand, and store new information from our experiences in life.

 Retention allows us to acquire information by learning from our experiences.
-It has allowed us humans to adept to seemingly every new environment, which is what made us the dominant species in the first place.
+It has allowed us humans to adapt to seemingly every new environment, which is what made us the dominant species in the first place.

 Importance of memory to human life